A Response to –

 After finding the Tropical Lagna the Surya Siddhanta leaves it there.
 Since it is impossible to find the Sidereal Lagna without the use of the Tropical Zodiac, then it would be concluded that the Surya Siddhanta would mention to convert the Tropical Lagna back to its Sidereal position if that were indeed the method to be used.
 It does not mention this at all.

-And Burgess in his introduction to his translation of Surya Siddhanta points out the way that it is written (emphasis mine):
+Resuming our discussion on Surya-siddhanta, Burgess in his introduction to his translation of Surya-siddhanta points out the way that it is written (emphasis mine):

 In the first place, for the terms used there are often many synonyms, which are employed according to exigencies of the verse: thus the Sun has twelve different names, Mars six, the divisions of time two or three each, radius six or eight, and so on.
 Again the method of expressing numbers, large or small, is by naming the figures which compose them, beginning with the last and going backward; using for each figure not only its proper name, but that of any object associated with the Hindu mind with the number it represents.
 Thus, the number 1,577,917,828 (SS 1.37) is thus given: Vasu (a class of deities, eight in number) – two – eight –mountain (the seven mythical chains of mountains) – form –figure (the nine digits) – seven – mountain – lunar days (of which there are 15 in a half month).